 - What is Standard Protocol Dyslexia Instruction (SPDI) and what if SPDI is not enough to address the student's dyslexia related needs?
 What can specially designed instruction under special education add for an eligible student?

-You don’t want to miss out on the answers to your pressing dyslexia questions...
-AND you’ll get a notebook with great info from all of the sessions, Q&A at the end of each day and opportunities to ask questions and network.
+in 2020, you don’t want to miss out on the answers to your pressing dyslexia questions...
+AND you’ll get access to a pdf with great info from all of the sessions, and two live Q&A's giving you the opportunity to ask questions of the speakers.